a1594834522-coder/interview-coder/README.md

 > ## 🔑 API KEY INFORMATION - UPDATED
 >
-> We have tested and confirmed that **both Gemini and OpenAI APIs work properly** with the current version.
+> We have tested and confirmed that **Gemini and OpenAI APIs work properly** with the current version.
 If you are experiencing issues with your API keys:
 >
 > - Try deleting your API key entry from the config file located in your user data directory
 > - Log out and log back in to the application